 The Office of Mission and Ministry

-It is our responsibility to assist the Office of the President in promoting and defending the Catholic and Augustinian identity of St. Augustine Prep School.
-In this essential and pivotal role, we strive to to engage our students both spiritually and academically.
+It is the responsibility of this office to assist to assist the Head of School in promoting and protecting the Catholic and Augustinian identity of the institution.
+In this essential and pivotal role, we strive to engage our students both spiritually and academically.
 This is accomplished through the support and encouragement of the various programs and events sponsored by Campus Ministry, whose aim is to holistically encourage each student in their own unique search for God.
 The Assistant to the Head of School for Mission & Ministry oversees the office and works in collaboration with all those involved in Campus Ministry, the Chaplain’s Office, and Christian Service.

 “What profit would a man show if he were to gain the whole world and destroy himself in the process?
 Matthew 16:26